 Why Is Forging Better Than Machining?

-Forging and Machining are processes within the industry that have advantages and disadvantages.
-Often, there can be a confusion between which processes are the best for your specific request.
+Forging and machining are both processes within the metal manufacturing industry that have advantages and disadvantages.
+Often, there can be confusion surrounding which process to choose if you are looking for a metal works company.
 Sometimes, it can be a hand forged process you require, not the bigger, more complex processes.

 Machining is the process of removing material from the workpiece in order to achieve the designed shape or size.